renproject/darknode-cli/README.md

-# Darknode Deployer
+# Darknode CLI

-The Darknode Deployer is a command-line tool for managing Darknodes on Republic Protocol.
+The Darknode CLI is a command-line tool for managing Darknodes on Republic Protocol.

 ## Getting Started on AWS